Kardinal Offishall

-In 2013, Offishall became the creative executive director of Universal Music Canada's A&R team.
-Two years later, he released his fifth album Kardi Gras, Vol. 1: The Clash under the label.
-On April 8, 2021, Offishall was promoted to senior vice-president of A&R for Universal Music Canada.
+An independent artist once more, he formed the record label Black Stone Colleagues shortly after, although in 2013, Harrow was named the creative executive director of Universal Music Canada's A&R division.
+Two years later, he released his fifth album, Kardi Gras, Vol. 1: The Clash (2015) to moderate success.
+In April 2021, he was promoted to senior vice-president of A&R for Universal Music Canada.